StefanSimeonov/com.musala.data.parser/com.musala.database.web.spa.spring.parser/README.md

 All html views are ensured by AngularJs's mechanism for single page applications where all things happened in just one page with different views, depending on given user commands.<br/>
 All dependancies are injected by **Maven**.<br/>

+**Back-end tests** are accomplished with **mocking** the http request and response objects, provided by the Java Servlets.
+Mocking is a technique for set precisely defined behaviour of every mocked object.
+Using this "overrided" object we can skip creating objects, which depends our tested ones, also skip the incapabillity to creating them in some cases. </br>
+**Front-end tests** are accomplished with integration end-to-end tests using Protractor.</br>
+The approach needs nodejs platform.
+After that installing the protractor using `npm install -g protractor` and make sure **Selenium server** is updated and turned on with `webdriver-manager update`, `webdriver-manager start`.
+Protractor needs two files to run, a spec file and a configuration file.
+In the first one stays the logical code, but in the second one stays a configuration code with additional specifics.
+The tests have to be run pushing on the command-line the exact command: `protractor conf_file_name_.js` from the current configuration's diretory.

 **Pay Attention: Before using this program ensure that XAMPP MySQL and Tomcat servers are turned on and mysql connector jar file is referenced in the project library!**